German philosophy: Right Hegelians

+Speculative theism

 Speculative theism was an 1830s movement closely related to, but distinguished from, Right Hegelianism.
-Its proponents (Immanuel Hermann Fichte (1796–1879), Christian Hermann Weisse (1801–1866), and Hermann Ulrici (1806–1884) were united in their demand to recover the "personal God" after panrationalist Hegelianism.
-The movement featured elements of anti-psychologism in the historiography of philosophy.
+Its proponents Immanuel Hermann Fichte (1796–1879), Christian Hermann Weisse (1801–1866), and Hermann Ulrici (1806–1884) were united in their demand to recover the "personal God" after panrationalist Hegelianism.

+Weisse and panpsychist Gustav Fechner (1801-1887) taught anti-psychologism advocate and logician Hermann Lotze (1817–1881).
+Lotze criticized vitalism, proposing teleological idealism and the principle of teleomechanism, that mechanism is compatible with teleology.
+Lotze influenced personalists, theologian Albrecht Ritschl (1822–1889), and perspectivist Gustav Teichmuller (1832–1888).